v411e/RNode_Firmware_CE/README.md

 - Ko-Fi: https://ko-fi.com/markqvist

 ## License & Use
+The upstream RNode Firmware is Copyright © 2024 Mark Qvist / [unsigned.io](https://unsigned.io).
-The RNode Firmware is Copyright © 2024 Mark Qvist / [unsigned.io](https://unsigned.io), and is made available under the **GNU General Public License v3.0**.
+The modified RNode Firmware CE (community edition) is Copyright © Jacob Eva / [Liberated Embedded Systems](https://liberatedsystems.co.uk) and is made available under the **GNU General Public License v3.0**.

 The source code includes an SX1276 driver that is released under MIT License, and Copyright © 2018 Sandeep Mistry / Mark Qvist.
+The SX126x and SX128x drivers are adaptations of this original driver.

-You can obtain the source code from [git.unsigned.io](https://git.unsigned.io/markqvist/RNode_Firmware) or [GitHub](https://github.com/markqvist/rnode_firmware).
+You can obtain the source code from [my business Git instance](https://git.liberatedsystems.co.uk/jacobeva/RNode_Firmware_CE) or [GitHub](https://github.com/liberatedsystems/RNode_Firmware_CE).

-Every RNode also includes an internal copy of it's own firmware source code, that can be downloaded through the [RNode Bootstrap Console](https://unsigned.io/rnode_bootstrap_console), by putting the RNode into Console Mode (which can be activated by pressing the reset button two times within two seconds).
+Every RNode which supports the console functionality also includes an internal copy of it's own firmware source code, that can be downloaded through the [RNode Bootstrap Console](https://unsigned.io/rnode_bootstrap_console), by putting the RNode into Console Mode (which can be activated by pressing the reset button two times within two seconds).

 The RNode Ecosystem is free and non-proprietary, and actively seeks to distribute it's ownership and control.
 If you want to build RNodes for commercial purposes, including selling them, you must do so adhering to the Open Source licenses that the various parts of the RNode project is released under, and under your own responsibility.

 If you distribute or modify this work, you **must** adhere to the terms of the GPLv3, including, but not limited to, providing up-to-date source code upon distribution, displaying appropriate copyright and license notices in prominent positions of all conveyed works, and making users aware of their rights to the software under the GPLv3.

-In practice, this means that you can use the firmware commercially, but you must understand your obligation to provide all future users of the system with the same rights, that you have been provided by the GPLv3.
-If you intend using the RNode Firmware commercially, it is worth reading [this page](https://unsigned.io/sell_rnodes.html).